insure logo

 What is full coverage car insurance?

-If you lease or finance your car in Arkansas, your lender may ask you to purchase collision and comprehensive insurance beyond the state-mandated liability coverage.
+If you lease or finance your vehicle in Arkansas, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected